kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 -->

 #### Story 1
-As a batch workload user (e.g., MPI/TensorFlow/Spark), I want all tasks of a Job to be either started altogether; otherwise, don’t start any of them.
+As a batch workload user (e.g., MPI/TensorFlow/Spark), I want all pods of a Job to be either started altogether; otherwise, don’t start any of them.

 #### Story 2